UPDATED: Jan. 23, 2021 —

 American writer Anatole Broyard passed as white his entire life.
 It wasn’t until his daughter, Bliss, published One Drop: My Father’s Hidden Life — A Story of Race and Family Secrets was the truth revealed: The famous New York Times book reviewer was born to light-skinned black parents in New Orleans and started passing once he grew up and moved out of his predominantly black Brooklyn neighborhood.

-Because this makes Queen Elizabeth II, Prince Charles and Prince William technically mixed race, many historians have tried to cast doubt on the nature of Queen Charlotte’s heritage.
+Because this makes Queen Elizabeth II technically mixed race, many historians have tried to cast doubt on the nature of Queen Charlotte’s heritage.

 But her personal physician has noted her “true mulatto face” and the public report released before Queen Elizabeth II’s coronation in 1953 acknowledges the monarchy’s African heritage.

-The man considered the father of Russian literature was he great-grandson of an Ethiopian prince named Ibrahim Gannibal.
+The man considered the father of Russian literature was the great-grandson of an Ethiopian prince named Abram Petrovich Gannibal.
 Among Pushkin’s more famous unpublished works (left after his death in a duel) is an unfinished novel about his Ethiopian great-grandfather.

-The Boy Pharaoh of Ancient Egypt is often depicted as fair skinned.
-But these images recovered from his tomb (in addition to several other artifacts) have identified him as a black African.
+The Boy Pharaoh of Ancient Egypt is often depicted as fair-skinned.
+But these images recovered from his tomb (in addition to several other artifacts) have identified him as a Black African.
+And because people often like to pretend otherwise, here’s your reminder Egypt is in Africa.

 Or at least Saint Nicholas (270 – 343 AD), the saint that the legend is based on.
-Old Saint Nick was born in what’s now considered Turkey (at the time a metropolis for people of African descent).
+Old Saint Nick was born in what’s now considered Turkey (at the time it was the village of Patara, which was a metropolis for people of African descent).

-No course covering Philosophy 101 is complete without referencing Christian theologian Saint Augustine.
-What’s less commonly covered is his African origins and birth place of (modern-day) Souk Ahras, Algeria;
+No course covering Philosophy 101 is complete without referencing Christian theologian Saint Augustine of Hippo.
+What’s less commonly covered are his African origins and birthplace of (modern-day) Souk Ahras, Algeria.
+Most scholars agree Augustine and his family were Berbers, which is an ethnic group indigenous to North Africa.

 The Author Of The Three Musketeers And The Count of Monte Cristo